Trustworthiness of Social and Behaviour Change Messages

 2) only partially believes in what the message says

 3) does not believe in what the message says

 4) Repeat the same question for all the other messages you want to assess.

 5) Count the number of messages which the given respondent perceived as trustworthy - “fully believed” in what the message says.

-6) To calculate the indicator’s value, divide the number of respondents who fully believed in at least the minimum number of messages by the total number of respondents (exclude those who did not know) and multiply the result by 100 to convert it to a percentage.
+6) To calculate the indicator’s value, divide the number of respondents who fully believed in at least the minimum number of messages by the total number of respondents (exclude those who did not know).
+Multiply the result by 100 to convert it to a percentage.

 2) If you have a use for such data (i.e. can act upon them), considering asking the respondents who “do not believe” for the main reasons of their mistrust.